Singond/Gradle-Pandoc/README.md

 To add a conversion format, specify its name, and (optionally) a corresponding file name extension in the `format` method.
 The format name (here, `latex`) must be a format name recognized by Pandoc.
-Please refere to the `pandoc` manual for the list of available formats.
+Please refer to the `pandoc` manual for the list of available formats.

 ```groovy
 pandoc {